ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 The version of the viewer is shown in the Debug Info option.
 {% endhint %}

+## 4.12.25 - April 2022 - OHIF

+**The OHIF Viewer** is a zero-footprint medical image viewer provided by the [Open Health Imaging Foundation (OHIF)](http://ohif.org).
+It is a configurable and extensible progressive web application with out-of-the-box support for image archives which support [DICOMweb](https://www.dicomstandard.org/dicomweb/).

+Main highlights of this release include:

+* Fix regression in logic for finding segmentations referenced source image;
+* Fix segmentations loading issues;
+* fix thumbnail series type for unsupported SOPClassUID.

 ## 0.5.0 - March 2022 - Slim

 **The Slim Viewer** is a lightweight server-less single-page application for interactive visualization of digital slide microscopy (SM) images and associated image annotations in standard DICOM format.
 The application is based on the [dicom-microscopy-viewer](https://github.com/MGHComputationalPathology/dicom-microscopy-viewer) library and can simply be placed in front of a [DICOMweb](https://www.dicomstandard.org/dicomweb/) compatible Image Management System (IMS), Picture Archiving and Communication (PACS), or Vendor Neutral Archive (VNA).